googlearchive/android-ads/advanced/BannerRecyclerViewExample/README.md

-Native Ads Express RecyclerView Sample
+Banner RecyclerView Sample
 ============================================

-This sample demonstrates how to request and display ads from AdMob Native Ads Express in an Android application using the RecyclerView widget.
+This sample demonstrates how to request and display ads from AdMob Banner ads in an Android application using the RecyclerView widget.

 The RecyclerView widget is a more advanced and flexible version of ListView.
 This widget helps simplify the display and handling of large data sets by